Towards Robust Blind Face Restoration with Codebook Lookup Transformer: Methodology

 Despite our Stage~II has obtained a great face restoration model, we also investigate a flexible tradeoff between \textit{quality} and \textit{fidelity} of face restoration.
 Thus, we propose the controllable feature transformation (CFT) module to control information flow from LQ encoder $E_L$ to decoder $D_H$.
 Specifically, as shown in Fig.~\ref{Fig:framework}, the LQ features $F_e$ are used to slightly tune the decoder features $F_d$ through spatial feature transformation~\cite{wang2018recovering} with the affine parameters of $\alpha$ and $\beta$.
 An adjustable coefficient $w \in [0,1]$ is then used to control the relative importance of the inputs:

 where $\mathcal{P}_{\theta}$ denotes a stack of convolutions that predicts $\alpha$ and $\beta$ from the concatenated features of $c(F_e, F_d)$.
 We adopt the CFT modules at multiple scales $s \in \{32,\,64,\,128,\,256\}$ between encoder and decoder.
 Such a design allows our network to remain high fidelity for mild degradation and high quality for heavy degradation.
 Specifically, one could use a small $w$ to reduce the reliance on input LQ images with heavy degradation, thus producing high-quality outputs.
 The larger $w$ will introduce more information from LQ images to enhance the fidelity in case of mild degradation. {\bf Training Objectives.} To train the controllable modules and finetune the encoder $E_L$ in this stage, we keep the code-level losses of $\mathcal{L}_{tf}$ in Stage II, and also add image-level losses of $\mathcal{L}_{1}$, $\mathcal{L}_{per}$, and $\mathcal{L}_{adv}$, which are the same as that in Stage I except that $I_{rec}$ is replaced by restoration output $I_{res}$.
 The complete loss for this stage is the sum of above losses weighted with their original weight factors.
 We set the $w$ to 1 during training of this stage, which then allows network to achieve continuous transitions of results by adjusting $w$ in $[0, 1]$ during inference.
-Even so, unless otherwise stated, we set the $w=0$ by default in inference to make quality a priority.
+For inference, unless otherwise stated, we set the $w=0.5$ by default to make a good balance between the quality and fidelity of outputs.